 Student relationships are the most important part of my classroom every year.
 I greet my students at the door, I look them in the eye and speak their names every day with a smile on my face, and I let them know that they are important to me.
 Building better student relationships has been a game-changer for me when it comes to classroom management.
 Each year I feel I feel I have fewer classroom issues because I develop stronger and stronger student relationships.
 I remember veteran teachers telling me this when I started; and they were right!
 (Who knew!?)
-Read on to see how I’m utilizing digital stickers to keep making connections with students during remote and hybrid learning, and how I’ll continue to do so as we return to a more “normal” classroom environment.
+Read on to see how I utilized digital stickers to make connections with students during remote and hybrid learning, and how I’ll continue to do so as we return to a more “normal” classroom environment.

 How do we foster connection when feedback is digital?

 2020 threw a wrench into my “making daily connections” plan.
 That spring I found myself yearning to connect with my students in any sort of way that resembled our face to face interactions.
 My students didn’t want to turn on their cameras, and many didn’t come to class.
 I didn’t blame them one bit.
 This spring was scary, and we were in a world that was new to all of us.
 None of us asked for it; especially the children.

 In all of the chaos, I was fighting to make some sort of connections with my students whether they were coming to my live classes or simply submitting work from behind a silent screen.
 One small action that helped me?
 Out of nowhere, digital stickers.
 My students were suddenly replying to my emails and my Google Classroom comments!
 Instead of three comments by me, talking to the void….
 I was getting responses!
 “That llama was so cute I showed it to my mom!” and “Oh my gosh I know what that sticker said!!”